 - Km 44 – Laguna El Trébol: In this stretch, the route borders the small lagoon El Trébol, and later returns to the center of Bariloche.

 How to do Circuito Chico?

-The easiest and best is to do it in your own car or for rent, in order to stop at all the places along the route and stay as long as you want in each spot.
+The easiest is to do it in your own car or for rent.
+In order to stop at all the places along the route and stay as long as you want in each spot.
 If the tour is done slowly, stopping at several places, it usually takes more than half a day.

 The other way is to do a half-day panoramic tour to Circuito Chico, which stops at the main places and has a guide in charge of explaining each of the spots on the route.
 There are many agencies that offer the service.